-Mitigation measures are means to prevent, reduce or control adverse environmental effects of a project, and include restitution for any damage to the environment caused by those effects
+Mitigation measures are means to prevent, reduce or control adverse environmental effects of a project, and include restitution for any damage to the environment caused by those effects through replacement, restoration, compensation or any other means.
+The mitigation measures are as follows:

-- 1. Excessive sand mining should not be done. - 2.
-Ensure conservation of the river equilibrium and its natural environment by protection and restoration of the ecological system.
+1. Excessive sand mining should not be done.

+2. Ensure conservation of the river equilibrium and its natural environment by protection and restoration of the ecological system.
 Ensure the rivers are protected from bank and bed erosion beyond its stable profile.